Security alarm: Alarm response

 Some alarm systems use real-time audio and video monitoring technology to verify the legitimacy of an alarm.
 In some municipalities around the United States, this type of alarm verification allows the property it is protecting to be placed on a "verified response" list, allowing for quicker and safer police responses.

-The first video home security system was patented on December 2, 1969 to inventor Marie Brown.
-The system used television surveillance.

 Access control and bypass codes

 To be useful, an intrusion alarm system is deactivated or reconfigured when authorized personnel are present.
 Authorization may be indicated in any number of ways, often with keys or codes used at the control panel or a remote panel near an entry.
 High-security alarms may require multiple codes, or a fingerprint, badge, hand-geometry, retinal scan, encrypted-response generator, and other means that are deemed sufficiently secure for the purpose.